Biden abruptly accelerates his involvement in agenda talks

 The Glasgow summit represents a key moment in the world’s effort to combat climate change, a top Biden priority, as countries are expected to make ambitious commitments to reduce greenhouse gases.

-Biden has committed to cutting U.S. emission to 50 to 52 percent below 2005 levels by 2030.
-The goal far surpasses goals set by previous presidents, and climate experts say they are achievable — if most of Biden’s climate agenda passes.
+Biden has committed to cutting U.S. emissions to 50 to 52 percent below 2005 levels by 2030.
+The aim far surpasses goals set by previous presidents, and climate experts say it is achievable — if most of Biden’s climate agenda passes.

 On the other hand, if Biden cannot persuade Congress to pass much of his program, his credibility on the world stage would suffer, they say.
 “The world has grown skeptical of U.S. climate commitments, given our rather schizophrenic history,” said Paul Bledsoe, who served on the White House Climate Change Task Force under President Bill Clinton.
 “Other governments and industries overseas are very sophisticated — they understand the U.S. system, and they understand that legislation is more lasting than regulation.”